aspeakman/SolisControl/README.md

 ----------

-# _solis_flux_times_ Home Assistant app
+# _solis_flux_times_ Home Assistant pyscript app

 ## Description

-The app sets inverter charge (and discharge) times daily just before the start of the Octopus Flux cheap and peak rate periods (it runs a defined number of minutes (_cron_before_) these periods).
+The pyscript app sets inverter charge (and discharge) times daily just before the start of the
+cheap and peak rate periods (it runs a defined number of minutes (_cron_before_) these periods).
 Each charge or discharge episode is restricted to within the appropriate period